swissmanu/harmonyhubjs-client/README.md

 });
 ```

-This exmple connects to a Harmony hub available on the IP `192.168.1.200`.
+This example connects to a Harmony hub available on the IP `192.168.1.200`.
 As soon as the the connection is established, `isOff()` checks if the equipment is turned off.
 If off, the activity with the name `Watch TV` is started.
 If on, all devices are turned off.

+## Lookup your hub
+If you have no idea which IP was assigned to your Harmony hub, have a look at [harmonyhubjs-discvoer](https://github.com/swissmanu/harmonyhubjs-client).
+It has an easy to use interface to find the hubs in your network.

 ## Debug Traces
-`harmonyhubjs` uses [debug](https://github.com/visionmedia/debug) for generating traces throughout its execution time.
+`harmonyhubjs-client` uses [debug](https://github.com/visionmedia/debug) for generating traces throughout its execution time.
 Activate them by setting the `DEBUG` environment variable:

-	$ DEBUG=harmonyhubjs* node myharmonyjsapp.js
+	$ DEBUG=harmonyhubjs:client* node myharmonyjsapp.js

 ## License